dainst/iiif_image_plug/README.md

   def data_request(identifier) do
     # The second required callback lets you inject some metadata from your application into the plug when it is responding to
     # an actual image data request for a specific `identifier`.
 As with `info_request/1`, the only required field is `:path`, which tells
-    # the plug the file system path matching the given identifier.
+    # the plug the file system path matching the given `identifier`.
     {
       :ok,
       %IIIFImagePlug.V3.DataRequest{